Sharing Christ’s Compassion in Action

 What is Harvest Sunday?

-Harvest Sunday — the last Sunday of each month (and the third Sunday in December) — is a day to share the compassion of Christ with those in need throughout the communities surrounding the Main Line.
+Harvest Sunday — the last Sunday of each month — is a day to share the compassion of Christ with those in need throughout the communities surrounding the Main Line.
 Families are feeling the strain of ongoing shortages and rising costs.
 Those who rely on SNAP (formerly Food Stamps) are especially affected, with benefits not always stretching far enough to cover basic needs.
-As followers of Jesus, we believe that caring for those in challenging circumstances isn’t just an act of kindness — it’s part of our calling.
+As followers of Jesus, we believe that caring for those in challenging circumstances isn’t just an act of kindness, it’s part of our calling.

 What can I do?